 Though some may be tempted to fully invest in a roommate relationship by sharing the financial burden on just about everything, there are some items that are better left in a budget’s personal spending category.

-That includes the purchase of any big-ticket items you’d like to take with you if you ever move out such as a TV, couch, tables, glasses, or an expensive Crockpot purchased on a whim.
+That includes the purchase of any big-ticket items you’d like to take with you if you ever move out.
+These might include such items as a TV, couch, tables, glasses, or an expensive Crockpot purchased on a whim.

-It may also be helpful to corner off an area in cabinets and the fridge for each individual roommate to place specialty or expensive food items they do not want to share.
+It may also be helpful to distinguish an area in cabinets and the fridge for each individual roommate to place specialty or expensive food items they do not want to share.

-If one roommate has a pet he or she adopted on their own, it is considered a good idea to keep those bills completely separate as it’s rather easy to become emotionally involved in the wellbeing of an animal.
+If one roommate has a pet they adopted on their own, it is a good idea to keep those bills completely separate.

 Another common recommendation is for everyone to invest in their own renters insurance.
 This will protect all their items in case of a fire, flood, burglary, or more.
 This type of insurance could save everyone a lot of money and heartache if disaster strikes.

 Using Modern Technology to Split Bills with Roommates

-With products like SoFi Checking and Savings®, a mobile-first checking and savings account, users not only can access their money at any time from anywhere, but can also transfer money straight to their utility service providers when they need to pay bills directly online.
-And, to make things even smoother, the app also allows peer-to-peer transfers between SoFi Checking and Savings members and non-members any time.
+If you need flexible banking (whether or not you have roommates), consider what SoFi offers.
+With an online checking and savings account, you can not only access your money at any time from anywhere but also transfer money to pay bills directly online.
+Plus, you can complete peer-to-peer transfers between SoFi Checking and Savings members and non-members.